 - 1. The study load of each programme component will be expressed in whole credits and amount to at least 3 credits.
 The number of credits per programme component will be stated in the study guide. - 2.
 The number of credits of a programme component is a measure of the study time needed to achieve the learning outcomes of the programme component.
-One credit corresponds to an average of 27 hours of study time (including contact moments).
+1 credit corresponds to between 25 and 30 hours of prescribed education, learning and evaluation activities (including contact moments).